Lake Flato Architects

-Lake Flato, also stylized as LakeFlato, is an American architectural firm based in San Antonio, founded by Ted Flato and David Lake in 1984.
+Lake Flato Architects, also stylized as LakeFlato, is an American architectural firm based in San Antonio, founded by Ted Flato and David Lake in 1984.
 The firm's portfolio includes residences, schools, hotels, interior design, and cultural centers.
 One of the most distinguished architectural firms in the United States, the firm was awarded the Architecture Firm of the Year Award from the American Institute of Architects in 2004.

 The firm's work has been featured in the New York Times, Architectural Digest, Time Magazine, among other publications.

 History

 Lake Flato was founded in 1984 by architects Ted Flato and David Lake.
 Since its founding, the firm has grown to a staff of over 150, including 50 registered architects and 42 LEED-accredited professionals.

 In 2016, the firm opened its Austin office, its first expansion outside of San Antonio in over 30 years, which focuses exclusively on urban redevelopment projects in Austin.